-- Street trees should be planted approximately 6 8 m on centre to ensure adequate continuous tree pit soil volumes and a continuous protection from the elements for pedestrians depending on expected canopy maturity. - Street trees should be planted a minimum of 2 m from the curb line (ideally 2.5 - 3.0 m) to the centre of the tree trunk. - Allow for sufficient tree canopy allowance to ensure unencumbered canopy growth from buildings and other sidewalk elements. - Street trees should have minimum 16 m3 of soil volume per tree with a direct access to an additional 14 m3 for a total soil volume of 30 m3. - Tree grates shall be used in areas of high pedestrian traffic and volumes such as nodes, intersections and other urban areas. - Introduce structural soil cells in areas of high pedestrian traffic to protect tree roots soil volumes. - No public utilities should be located under street trees to avoid root conflicts. - Street tree rhythm may vary between mid-block conditions and the transition zone of intersections. - Where double rows of trees are contemplated, tree planters must be a minimum of 2 meters in width. - Lists of approved street tree species for streetscapes are available for Vaughan and York Region.
-Designers should consult the lists to select appropriate street trees (see Appendix B,C and D).
+- Street trees should be planted approximately 6 10 m on centre, depending on tree canopy size, to ensure adequate continuous tree pit soil volumes and a continuous protection from the elements for pedestrians depending on expected canopy maturity. - Street trees should be planted a minimum of 2 m from the curb line (ideally 2.5 3.0 m) to the centre of the tree trunk. - Allow for sufficient tree canopy allowance to ensure unencumbered canopy growth from buildings and other sidewalk elements. - Street trees should have minimum 16 m of soil volume per tree with a direct access to an additional 14 m for a total soil volume of 30 m. - Tree grates shall be used in areas of high pedestrian traffic and volumes such as nodes, intersections and other urban areas. - Introduce structural soil cells in areas of high pedestrian traffic to protect tree roots soil volumes. - Tree planting must be thoroughly coordinated with infrastructure and utilities located above and below ground. - No public utilities should be located under street trees to avoid root conflicts. - Street tree rhythm may vary between mid-block conditions and the transition zone of intersections. - Where double rows of trees are contemplated, tree planters must be a minimum of 2 m in width. - Lists of approved street tree species for streetscapes are available for Vaughan and York Region.
+Designers should consult the lists to select appropriate street trees (see Appendix B,C and D). - Tree planting opening details shall be determined by the amount of pedestrian traffic flow expected within each sidewalk.
+In general, where a large volume of pedestrians is expected, the tree opening may be reduced to a minimum of 1.5 m x 1.5 m or (1.5 m diameter); where the pedestrian volume is expected to be minor, larger tree openings (open planters) can be designed (maximum up to two trees per planter).

-- R.O.W
+• - R.O.W

-- 1. Tree Planting
+- Tree Planting

-- 60mm Caliper for Deciduous
+60mm Caliper for Deciduous

 - 2. Planting Area /Softscape

 - Planting Soil

 - Tree Grate

 - Mulch

 - Perennials and Ornamental Grasses

 - Deciduous Shrub 0.6m Height

 - Coniferous Shrub 0.6m Height

 - 3. Continuous Planting Trench Below

-- R.O.W
+- - R.O.W

 - Tree Planting

-- 60mm 80mm Caliper for Deciduous
+60mm 80mm Caliper for Deciduous

 - 2. Planting Area /Softscape

 - Planting Bed

 - Mulch

 - Perennials and Ornamental Grasses

 - Deciduous Shrub 1.0 to 1.5m Height

 - Coniferous Shrub 0.6m Height

 - 3. Continuous Planting Trench Below

-- 4. Planter
+4. Planter

 - Flush Planter Curb

 - Raised Planter Curb

 - Free-standing Planter